 - Favorable employee experiences feed into favorable customer experiences which feed back into favorable employee experiences and so on.

-- Ditto employee engagement: when an employee has a positive work experience they’re likely to become more engaged with their company and their job, and the more engaged they are, the more fulfilling the work experience.
+- Ditto employee engagement: when an employee has a positive work experience they’re likely to become more engaged, and the more engaged they are, the more fulfilling the work experience.
 Say nothing of the retention value.

 In sum, an engaging employee experience leads to more innovation, more efficiency, more productivity, greater market share and ultimately, more financial gain.
-What more could we want, right?
+What more could we want?

 But there’s a real and evident conundrum.

 A lot of books and articles have been written about the topic.
 Popular sentiment swings like a pendulum depending on the thought flavor-of-the-month.
-A distillation of these observations and opinions point to the following five characteristics that define and shape employee experience:
+A distillation of opinions point to the following five characteristics that define and shape employee experience:

-- Employee life cycle: most cite this as the foundational touchstone of a positive employee experience; making sure the employee is supported throughout the entire time with their employer.
-It begins the moment a person hears about a company or sees a job ad, submits an application, receives (or doesn’t – tsk tsk!) an acknowledgement of their interest, interviews, and learns of their acceptance or rejection.
+- Employee life cycle: most cite this as the foundational touchstone of a positive employee experience.
+Make sure individuals are supported throughout their entire time with an employer.
+It begins the moment a person hears about a company or sees a job ad, submits an application, receives (or doesn’t–tsk tsk) an acknowledgement of their interest, interviews, and learns of their acceptance or rejection.
 It continues through onboarding, training and development, professional growth/progression, personal life events and the eventual parting of ways.
 But it certainly isn’t the definition of employee experience in and of itself.

-- Corporate culture: what people encounter and feel inside of their organization, the day-to-day experiences, the “vibe” they get, the organizational structure and leadership style, morale, the level of collaboration and transparency, sharing and acting on feedback, psychological safety, compensation, benefits, perks.
-And all the programs we’ve invested in over the years, like employee engagement, diversity and inclusion, leadership development, and performance management to name just a few.
-These are the cumulative culture elements that contribute to the employee experience
+- Corporate culture: what people encounter and feel inside of their organization.
+The day-to-day experiences.
+The “vibe” they get.
+The organizational structure and leadership style, morale, level of collaboration and transparency.
+Sharing and acting on feedback.
+Psychological safety, compensation, benefits and perks.
+Plus all the programs we’ve invested in over the years, like employee engagement, diversity, equity and inclusion, and leadership development, to name just a few.
+These are the cumulative culture elements that contribute to the employee experience.

 - Surroundings: the physical sensory environment that makes a workplace comfortable also shapes the employee experience.
-Things like great office spaces, comfy temperature levels, inspiring artworks, tasty food services, gym facilities, day care facilities, meditation rooms 😊 However let’s be mindful of the fact that the rising trend towards telecommuting is redefining the traditional notion of work space and place.
+This includes things like great office spaces, comfy temperature levels, inspiring artworks, tasty food services, gym facilities, day care facilities and meditation or prayer rooms.
+However rising trends towards remote work is redefining the traditional notion of work space and place.

 “Today’s workforce is increasingly distributed, with 80 % of employees deskless.
 Provide employees with the proper tools so they can connect with each other and stay updated with the latest company news in real-time, wherever they are.”

-- Technology & the evolving nature of the workplace: the tools we need to do our jobs – every portal, mobile app, workflow and process management platform play an influential role.
+- Technology and the evolving nature of the workplace: the tools we need to do our jobs–every portal, mobile app, workflow. and process management platform play an influential role.

 Many thought leaders say a major part of the employee experience is simplifying the technology experience.
 All agree we’re in the throes of transformative change with huge employee experience implications.

-Pedro Bados, CEO of Nextthink believes that in order to get a clear understanding of how our technology, tools, and applications affect our workforce, IT and HR need to work hand in hand to quantify the digital experience of every single employee in order to positively impact their technological encounters.
+Pedro Bados, CEO of Nextthink believes to get a clear understanding of how our technology, tools, and applications affect our workforce, IT and HR need to work hand in hand to quantify the digital experience of every single employee in order to positively impact their technological encounters.

 Rapid digital transformation signals the end of the work world as we’ve known it.
-Shifting from corporate-centric practices to a more humanistic approach will help to give employees the best possible experience.
+Shifting from corporate-centric practices to a more people-centered approach gives employees the best possible experience.

-Part of that experience, according to a Report by Deloitte is to acknowledge that the stability that once characterized the best employee-employer relationships is being disrupted by a growing tendency to change jobs more frequently.
-An employee-centric culture can create positive employee experiences that both engage and retain people by providing development more quickly, moving people more regularly, providing continuous cycles of promotion, and giving employees more tools to manage their own careers.
+Part of that experience, according to a Report by Deloitte is to acknowledge the stability that once characterized the best employee-employer relationships is being disrupted by a growing tendency to change jobs more frequently.
+An employee-centric culture can create positive employee experiences that engage and retain people, provide development more quickly, move people more regularly, offer continuous cycles of promotion, and give employees more tools to manage their own careers.

-- Actively listening and responding – this starts with supervisors tuning into their teams on professional AND personal level.
+- Actively listening and responding–this starts with managers tuning into their team members on professional AND personal levels.

-Asking an employee about the well-being of a close family member battling cancer and whether the employee’s work/life balance is okay, if they’d prefer to work from home, if there’s anything colleagues, the team lead, or the organization at large can do – as you can imagine that conversation alone contributes to a positive employee experience.
+Asking an employee about the well-being of a sick family member and if the employee’s work/life balance is okay?
+If there’s anything colleagues or the organization can do?
+You can imagine how that caring conversation contributes to a positive employee experience.

 Using feedback tools is another.
-Collecting, tracking and analyzing data every stage in the employee life cycle and inviting commentary about interactions with the company along the way, both good and not so great, provide the kinds of insights you need to fine tune and finesse the experiences of employees.
+Collect, track, and analyze data at every stage in the employee life cycle.
+Invite commentary about interactions with the company–both good and not so great.
+Insights help to fine tune and finesse the experiences of employees.